v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 systemctl status xray
 ```

+Again, you should see a status of `active (running)`.

 At this point, Xray is listening on port `443` and Nginx is listening on port `80`.
+In the case of a request with a bad or missing UUID coming in on port `443`, Xray will "fall back" to sending the request to Nginx on port `80`.

 ## Step 8 — Testing with Client